 We reached the top where Hannah was greeted by her siblings Savona and Izzy.
 They huddled together for a long time.
 We gave them their space.
 Hannah then came back and told me she was ready.
 I swore her in making her an official angel, then Scooby designed her wings, Ladybug gave her flying lessons, and Leo taught her how to fly into the sun to visit his mom.

 But the most important thing we had to teach her was to have fun.
 I gathered a group of the most jubilant dogs I knew: Tommy Tunes, Otis Campbell, Benjamin, Brody and a few of their compadres.
-I told them they had to teach Hannah to be happy.
-Her happiness was the first step in healing her mom.
+I told them they had to teach Hannah how to live joyfully.
+Her happiness would be the first step in healing her mom.

 I turned the corner to go to Otis’ shop when I saw Hannah Banana’s Ice Cream and Treat Shoppe.
 We entered, and Hannah was behind the counter happily making ice cream for her friends.
 Savona and Izzy were making chicken and apple, and duck and apple bites.
 Their shop was full.
 Hannah began filling dishes for overjoyed dogs who slurped down the cold, delicious ice creams.